arun21/gcp_automating_stock_reports/README.md

 ## Project Details

-Automating generation of Stock reports daily using Yahoo Finance API and fetching, storing it using GCP services like cloud scheduler, cloud functions, BigQuery, Cloud Storage and Data Studio
+Automating generation of Stock reports daily using Yahoo Finance API and fetching, storing it with GCP Cloud using services like cloud scheduler, cloud functions, BigQuery, Cloud Storage and Data Studio.

 ## GCP Services